 Projects

-The Climate Variability Diagnostics Package (CVDP) is a metrics package that documents the major modes of climate variability in models and observations, including ENSO, Pacific Decadal Oscillation, Atlantic Multi-decadal Oscillation, Northern and Southern Annular Modes, North Atlantic Oscillation, Pacific North and South American teleconnection patterns.
+The CVDP is a metrics package that documents the major modes of Earth system variability in models and observations, including ENSO, Pacific Decadal Oscillation, Atlantic Multi-decadal Oscillation, Northern and Southern Annular Modes, North Atlantic Oscillation, Pacific North and South American teleconnection patterns.
 Time series, spatial patterns and power spectra are displayed graphically via webpages and saved as NetCDF files for later use.
 Documentation is provided for all calculations.
 The CVDP can be run on any set of model simulations from any modeling center (as long as the files meet CMIP5 or CMIP6 output metadata requirements), allowing inter-model comparisons..

 Coupled Model Intercomparison Project (CMIP)

 This understanding includes assessments of model performance during the historical period and quantifications of the causes of the spread in future projections.
 Idealized experiments are also used to increase understanding of the model responses.
-In addition to these long time scale responses, experiments are performed to investigate the predictability of the climate system on various time and space scales as well as making predictions from observed climate states.
+In addition to these long time scale responses, experiments are performed to investigate the predictability of the Earth system on various time and space scales as well as making predictions from observed Earth system states.

 An important part of CMIP is to make the multi-model output publicly available in a standardized format.